tapirdata/generator-webpack-versatile/README.md

 All gulp tasks can be used for different targets: *development*, *testing*, *production*.
 The target is mainly used for selecting build directory and server port via the relevant config files in `./config/`.
-The target can be selected via the environment variable `NODE_ENV` or the commandline arg `--env` (which takes precedence), default: *development*.
+The target can be selected via the environment variable `NODE_ENV` or the command line arg `--env` (which takes precedence), default: *development*.

-Some usefull top-level tasks:
+Some useful top-level tasks:

 ```bash
 $ gulp run-watch
 ```
 cleans the target-tree, builds the application, runs server application and runs client part in local browsers.
-Then it keeps watching for file-changes, does neccessary rebuild, and eventually - if needed - restarts server restart and reloads client data.
+Then it keeps watching for file-changes, does necessary rebuild, and eventually - if needed - restarts server restart and reloads client data.

 ```bash
 $ gulp --env test test-watch
 ```
 cleans the target-tree, builds the application, runs server application and runs server- and client-tests in local browsers.
-Then it keeps watching for file-changes, does neccessary rebuild, and eventually - if needed - restarts server restart and re-runs tests.
+Then it keeps watching for file-changes, does necessary rebuild, and eventually - if needed - restarts server restart and re-runs tests.

 ```bash
 $ gulp --env test test-ci
 ```
-cleans the target-tree, builds the application, runs server application and runs server- and client-test headlessly using PhantonJS.
+cleans the target-tree, builds the application, runs server application and runs server- and client-test headlessly using PhantomJS.
 Test-results are written into `test-results.xml`.
 This task is also used by `browserify-versatiles` self-tests.

 ```bash